StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/share-a-task.md

     !!! info "Sharing existing tasks"
     Tasks sharing rules apply only to new tasks.
 Existing tasks will not be shared automatically when updating the rules.

-    If the case is not shared with any linked organization, refer to [Share or Unshare a Case](share-unshare-a-case.md).
+    If the case is not shared with any linked organization, refer to [Share a Case](share-a-case.md).

 4. [Optional] To apply the new rules to existing tasks, follow these steps:
     4.1 Select **Manage case sharings** again.